-Labor costs already account for a significant portion of most healthcare organizations’ operating expenses — about 40-60% depending on an organization’s size and complexity.
-And given the fixed reimbursement payment models most organizations have with government and private payers, plus the fact that payment changes are almost exclusively negotiated based on considerations other than projected future costs, there is limited opportunity for healthcare organizations to recover increasing labor costs, at least in the short term.
+Labor costs already account for a significant portion of most healthcare organisations’ operating expenses — about 40-60% depending on an organisation’s size and complexity.
+And given the fixed reimbursement payment models most organisations have with government and private payers, plus the fact that payment changes are almost exclusively negotiated based on considerations other than projected future costs, there is limited opportunity for healthcare organisations to recover increasing labor costs, at least in the short term.

 Concerns exist that many of the short-term strategies for meeting the staffing needs of the pandemic are not sustainable for long-duration periods.
 The ability to continue to use overtime and temporary staffing, both having increased labor cost implications, is generally viewed as limited.
 Issues such as burn-out, decreased job satisfaction and refusal to comply with COVID vaccination mandates are also negatively impacting the supply of clinical staff through higher turnover levels.
 High demand and lower supply are almost always a driver for higher wage cost.

-Unlike other industries that have been successful in utilizing advances in technology and process optimization to reduce the cost of labor as a percentage of expense, inpatient and outpatient clinical care is still very much a labor-intensive service activity.
+Unlike other industries that have been successful in utilising advances in technology and process optimisation to reduce the cost of labor as a percentage of expense, inpatient and outpatient clinical care is still very much a labor-intensive service activity.
 This is further compounded by the trends like increased numbers of retiring nurses (pre-pandemic) and a leveling off of the number of graduating registered nurses (RN).
-Given the lead time for expanding class sizes of RN programs and the current shortage of nursing instructors, the wage pressure may not be a short-term event.
+Given the lead time for expanding class sizes of RN programmes and the current shortage of nursing instructors, the wage pressure may not be a short-term event.